 - Exploring how attitudes can positively or negatively influence one’s work.

-- Analyzing the bases of power within the organization and devising strategies to increase that power.
+- Analyzing the bases of power within the organization and devising strategies to increase one’s power and influence.

-- Predicting how an employee’s talents might be improved by high expectations from his manager.
+- Predicting how an employee’s contributions might be improved by communication from the manager.

 - Assessing the sources of conflict and proposing communication strategies to solve conflict in an organization.

-- Assessing a manager’s style by comparing it to communication and management.
+- Identifying a manager’s style by comparing it to communication and management.